 WE CAN HELP

-Many of our current partners - firms just like yours - are using Sparkrock 365 to provide their publicly-funded clients with an Upgrade Path that doesn't currently exist - from an existing On Prem solution (often GP) to a future-proofed SaaS-based ERP platform - thereby unlocking, for themselves, the professional services that go along with that transition.
+Many of our current partners - firms just like yours - are using Sparkrock 365 to provide their publicly-funded clients with an Upgrade Path that doesn't currently exist - from an existing on-premise solution (often GP) to a future-proofed SaaS-based ERP platform - thereby unlocking, for themselves, the professional services that go along with that transition.

 We're keen to assist, however we can, through this challenging period.
 The next month will be like nothing we have ever seen.
 These times - and what we do during them - will live on collectively in our memories for decades.